-The proposed project is also located within 300 feet of the top of the seaward face of a coastal bluff.
+The proposed project is located within 300 feet of the top of the seaward face of a coastal bluff.
 Therefore, it is within the area of the Coastal Zone in of the City of Los Angeles, which has been designated in the City's permit program as the "Dual Permit Jurisdiction" area.
-Pursuant to Section 30601 of the Coastal Act and Section 13307 of the California Code of Regulations, any development located in the Dual Permit

-Jurisdiction that receives a local coastal development permit from the City must also obtain a permit from the Coastal Commission.
-The City-approved local coastal development permit for the proposed project was not appealed to the Commission.
+Pursuant to Section 30601 of the Coastal Act and Section 13307 of the California Code of Regulations, any development located in the Dual Permit Jurisdiction that receives a local coastal development permit from the City must also obtain a permit from the Coastal Commission.
+The City-approved local coastal development permit for the proposed project was not appealed to the Commission and construction began within 2 years after the effective date of approval, so the City's permit is still valid.